AverageAssemblyProgrammer/leep/README.md

 leep programming language

-A minimal programming language used for texture rendering developed in C++.
+A single header file used for graphics in c++.

+writes every single pixel manually on the screen using the cpu, without any other graphics api like opengl.

+inspired by olive.c developed by tsoding

 :)